miktech42/chatGPT_whisper_AI_voice_assistant/README.md

 Conclusion
 ----------

-The Voice Assistant built with ChatGPT, Whisper API, Gradio, and Microsoft's SpVoice TTS API is a powerful tool that can help with a wide range of tasks, from answering general knowledge questions to scheduling appointments.
+The Voice Assistant built with ChatGPT, Whisper API, Gradio, Microsoft's SpVoice TTS API, and Google's gTTS API is a powerful tool that can help with a wide range of tasks, from answering general knowledge questions to scheduling appointments.
 It is easy to use and can be accessed through a web-based interface.